sid04naik/jquery.validateWrapper/README.md

 This wrapper plugin will run above the **JQuery Validation Plugin**.

-Basically, the wrapper plugin will help you to validate form elements with adding much line of a code.
+Basically, the wrapper plugin will help you to validate form elements by adding a few lines of code.
 Just use the form selector and call the wrapper plugin and the form will start validating.
 This will help the developers to maintain a single file for all the form.
 It will also help the developers in terms of code redundancy, latency, and many other aspects.

-Below is the documentation please follow then to get started with Jquery.validate-wrapper.
+Below is the documentation please follow them to get started with Jquery.validate-wrapper.

 ---
 ## Demo URL's